StevenLwcz/StevenLwcz.github.io/_posts/2022-03-13-The-Gdb-Python-API-For-Tui-Windows:-Part-4.md

         self.render()
 ```
 We have added some colour as before and indicated any arguments with an asterisk.
-This can be tested with a bit of Python from the gdb command prompt.
+This can be tested with a bit of Python from the GDB command prompt.

 ```
 (gdb) so auto-win.py